Legislative Internship Program

 • Attending a four-year college or university in Washington State or a Washington State resident attending an out-of-state college

-• Junior or senior status in good academic standing
+• Undergraduate junior or senior status in good academic standing

 • All majors and areas of interest are welcome